abap-ai/mcp/docs/Tools.md

 - Access system features

 Each tool is identified by a unique name and can accept structured input parameters defined by a JSON schema.

+For draft `2026-07-28` v2 servers, implement tools through `ZCL_MCP_SERVER_BASE_V2` and return modern result envelopes.
+See [V2 Server Implementation](V2ServerImplementation.md), [V2 HTTP, Headers, and Security](V2HTTPAndSecurity.md), and [V2 MRTR and Elicitation](V2MRTR.md).

+## V2 Tool Notes

+V2 tools use the same core tool model but add modern result and transport behavior:

+- successful modern results should include `resultType`
+- `tools/call` may return `complete`, `input_required`, or a Tasks extension `task` result
+- top-level string, integer, and boolean arguments can use `x_mcp_header` to require matching `Mcp-Param-*` headers
+- `handle_tool_input_schema` should be redefined for efficient header validation
+- old clients can call many v2 tools through the stateless legacy adapter, but MRTR/elicitation results cannot be down-converted

+Detailed v2 tool examples are in [V2 Server Implementation](V2ServerImplementation.md).

 ## Tool Request Classes